 Don’t be intimidated by fresh artichokes!
-They may look prickly, but once trimmed and cook, their mild, nutty flavor shines.
-Artichokes can be simmered, pureed, stuffed, fried, grilled and even shaved and eaten raw.
-Read on for our best tips for working with artichokes, then find some simple ways to prepare them this season, straight from the Williams-Sonoma Test Kitchen.
+These thistles may look prickly, but once trimmed and cook, their mild, nutty flavor shines, and they can be simmered, pureed, stuffed, fried, grilled and even shaved and eaten raw.
+Read on for our best tips for working with the vegetable, then find some simple ways to prepare them this season, straight from the Williams-Sonoma Test Kitchen.

-Prep tips: To trim artichokes, start at the base, and pull off and discard the tough outer leaves until you reach the tender yellow inner leaves.
+To trim, start at the base, and pull off and discard the tough outer leaves until you reach the tender yellow inner leaves.
 Cut the stem off flush with the bottom of the leaves and discard it, too.
 Use a serrated knife to slice off the top 1 to 2 inches of the remaining leaves to remove the thorns.
 Cut the artichoke in half lengthwise through the center.
 Using a teaspoon, scrape out the furry choke and drop the halves into a bowl of lemon water.
 If your recipe calls for quartered artichokes, cut each half lengthwise and then drop the quarters into the lemon water.
-Here’s your toolkit:

-- de Buyer Kobra Adjustable Slicer, to shave artichokes into thin slices
+- de Buyer Kobra Adjustable Slicer, for shaving into thin slices

 - Breville Sous Chef Food Processor, for pureeing

 - Staub Cast-Iron Braiser, for braising and roasting

 This recipe for grilled artichokes calls for steaming the vegetables first, then throwing them on the grill to enhance their distinctive earthy flavor.
 For a more indulgent treat, serve them with mayonnaise, aioli or melted butter.

 The spring thistle’s vegetal flavor plays a starring role in our elegant Artichoke-Lemon Ravioli, which come with a light, fragrant vegetable broth.